HL7/fhir-saner/input/pagecontent/actors.md

 [base]/metadata.
 3. A Measure Source that implements the Supplemental Data Option **shall** support creation of MeasureReport and Supplemental Data resources through the [HTTP Batch](https://www.hl7.org/fhir/http.html#transaction) operation and endpoint.
-4. A Measure Source that implements the Supplemental Data option must also implement the Push Option
+4. A Measure Source that implements the Supplemental Data option **shall** also implement the Push Option

 ##### Measure Source Conformance

 See the following CapabilityStatement resources for conformance requirements:
-* [CapabilityStatement-MeasureSource-Aggregate](CapabilityStatement-MeasureSource-Aggregate.html) Defines the additional requirements for the Measure Source implementing the Aggregate Option.
+* [CapabilityStatement-MeasureSource-Aggregate](CapabilityStatement-MeasureSource-Aggregate.html) Defines the requirements for the Measure Source implementing the Aggregate Option.
-* [CapabilityStatement-MeasureSource-CSV-Pull](CapabilityStatement-MeasureSource-CSV-Pull.html) Defines the additional requirements for the Measure Source implementing the CSV Option and the Pull Option.
+* [CapabilityStatement-MeasureSource-CSV-Pull](CapabilityStatement-MeasureSource-CSV-Pull.html) Defines the requirements for the Measure Source implementing the CSV Option and the Pull Option.
-* [CapabilityStatement-MeasureSource-CSV-Push](CapabilityStatement-MeasureSource-CSV-Push.html) Defines the additional requirements for the Measure Source implementing the CSV Option and the Push Option.
+* [CapabilityStatement-MeasureSource-CSV-Push](CapabilityStatement-MeasureSource-CSV-Push.html) Defines the requirements for the Measure Source implementing the CSV Option and the Push Option.
-* [CapabilityStatement-MeasureSource-Pull](CapabilityStatement-MeasureSource-Pull.html) Defines the additional requirements for the Measure Source implementing the Pull Option.
+* [CapabilityStatement-MeasureSource-Pull](CapabilityStatement-MeasureSource-Pull.html) Defines the requirements for the Measure Source implementing the Pull Option.
-* [CapabilityStatement-MeasureSource-Pull-Questionnaire](CapabilityStatement-MeasureSource-Pull-Questionnaire.html) Defines the additional requirements for the Measure Source implementing the Pull Option and the Questionnaire Option.
-* [CapabilityStatement-MeasureSource-Push](CapabilityStatement-MeasureSource-Push.html) Defines the additional requirements for the Measure Source implementing the Push Option.
+* [CapabilityStatement-MeasureSource-Push](CapabilityStatement-MeasureSource-Push.html) Defines the requirements for the Measure Source implementing the Push Option.
-* [CapabilityStatement-MeasureSource-SupplementalData](CapabilityStatement-MeasureSource-SupplementalData.html) Defines the additional requirements for the Measure Source implementing the Supplemental Data Option.
+* [CapabilityStatement-MeasureSource-SupplementalData](CapabilityStatement-MeasureSource-SupplementalData.html) Defines the requirements for the Measure Source implementing the Supplemental Data Option.
 #### Measure Consumer

 The Measure Consumer provides access to aggregated or fine-grained